multivendorx/woocommerce-catalog-enquiry/readme.txt

 If you are new on WordPress and don't know to how to install a WordPress plugin then follow the link https://codex.wordpress.org/Managing_Plugins.
 You can find the setup guide of installing the WordPress plugin there.

-WooCommerce Catalog Enquiry maintains the standardization of woo themes.
+WC Catalog Enquiry maintains the standardization of woo themes.
 We working on the hooks and filter to add more functionality.

 == Frequently Asked Questions ==
 = Can we install this plugin without WooCommerce? =